wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 ```

 Since we like to separate the IoTHub consumer group for Azure Stream
-Analytic and Ruby worker.
+Analytics and Ruby worker.
 We create 2 consumer groups with one consumed
-by Stream Analytic to output to PowerBI and another consumer group which
+by Stream Analytics to output to PowerBI and another consumer group which
 will be used by the existing Ruby worker to pull the web and mobile
 client telemetry analytic data for processing.